-Immigration and Asylum Tribunal - Hearings
+Immigration and Asylum Chamber

-If you have asked for your appeal to be decided at a hearing and you have paid your fee (if your appeal requires one) You will be notified in writing of the date, time and place of your appeal hearing.
+If you have asked for your appeal to be decided at a hearing and you have paid your fee (if your appeal requires one) you will be notified in writing of the date, time and place of your appeal hearing.

 A guide to the hearing centre and directions where your appeal is to be heard will also be sent to you.
 If you live outside the United Kingdom the hearing will take place in your absence.